lutsen/NiftyFolder/README.md

 Create a Google API project web application.

-Download the json client secret file from you Google API project, rename it to *client_secret.json* and add it to the NiftyFolder root directory.
+Download the json client_id file from you Google API project, make sure the file is named *client_id.json* and add it to the NiftyFolder root directory.

 #### How to create a Google API project ####